joshstephenson/Wordle-Solver/README.md

 # Python Wordle Solver
-This is a Python script to solve Wordle in as few guesses as possible.
-The goal is to solve all 2315 answer words in 6 guesses or fewer.
+This is a Python script to solve Wordle.
+The goal is threefold:
+1. To solve all 2315 answer words in 6 guesses or fewer.
 Currently, there are 11 words that require 7 guesses.
+2. To achieve the lowest possible guess average which is currently 3.9348 guesses per puzzle with the starting word EARST.
+3. To implement an algorithm that is not dependent on a given wordset.
+While this repository is testing on a static wordset, the algorithm should perform equally well if new words are added or removed.

 ## What is Wordle?
 [Wordle](https://www.nytimes.com/games/wordle/index.html) is a five letter English word guessing game where the player must guess a target word in six guesses.
 For each attempt, the player enters a five letter word and receives feedback for each letter: